hegh/basics/README.md

 ## lru - An LRU cache

-A simple cost-based read-through cache with least-recently-used eviction semantics.
+A simple cost-based cache with a least-recently-used eviction strategy.
+Can be used as either a read-through cache (it will call a getter for each missing entry), or as a manual cache (you put entries into the cache, and it holds some of them).

-All you need to provide is a retriever function to look up values associated with keys, and a maximum cache cost.
-Optionally, you can also provide a function to be called on eviction.
+All you need to provide is a maximum cache cost.
+Optionally, you can also provide a function to be called on eviction, and a function to be called to retrieve missing entries (to make it a read-through cache).

 See cache/lru/lru.go for usage instructions.